thim81/openapi-format/readme.md

         get:
             operationId: findPetsByStatus
 ```

+=> **inverseTags**: This option does the inverse filtering, by keeping only the operationIds defined and remove all other operationIds, including the operations without an operationId.

+### Filter - operations

 => **operations**: Refers to a combination of a OpenAPI method & path from the "Path
   Object" https://spec.openapis.org/oas/v3.0.3.html#paths-object & "Path